apnadkarni/blt/doc/drawerset.rst

   **blt::drawerset** *pathName* ?\ *option* *value* ... ?

-The **blt::drawerset** manages the geometry for embedded Tk widget of *pathName*.  *PathName* can be any Tk widget.
-The window *pathName* must already exist.
+The **blt::drawerset** command creates a new window *pathName* and makes it into a *drawerset* widget.
+At the time this command is invoked, there must not exist a window named *pathName*, but *pathName*'s parent must exist.
 Additional options may be specified on the command line or in the option database to configure aspects of the widget such as its colors and font.
 See the widget's **configure** operation below for the exact details about what *option* and *value* pairs are valid.

 If successful, **blt::drawerset** returns the path name of the widget.
 It also creates a new TCL command by the same name.
 You can use this command to invoke various operations that query or modify the widget.
 The general form is:

   *pathName* *operation* ?\ *arg* ... ?